 Marine climate zones pose a unique challenge to ambient air vaporizer designers.
-Some areas included in this zone are Britain, the northwest coast of the United States, British Columbia, Canada, the far northeast of the United States, Maine, Norway, New Zealand, and the southern coast of Argentina.
-Although ambient temperatures remain relatively mild throughout the year, usually between 23°F (-5°C) and 70°F (21°C), the climate is very moist with dew point temperatures commonly very close to the dry bulb temperatures as well as the freezing point of water.
-What tends to result is a substantial amount of condensation and added precipitation on vaporizer surfaces that quickly freeze into dense pockets of ice, reducing vaporizer capacity.
+Some areas included in this zone are Britain, the Northwest coast of the United States, British

+Columbia, Canada, Maine and the far Northeast of the United States, Norway, New Zealand and the Southern coast of Argentina.
+Although ambient temperatures remain relatively mild throughout the year, usually between 23°F (-5°C) and 70°F (21°C), the climate is very moist.
+Dew point temperatures are commonly very close to the dry bulb temperatures as well as the freezing point of water.
+What tends to result is a substantial amount of condensation and added precipitation on vaporizer surfaces which quickly freeze into dense pockets of ice, reducing vaporizer capacity.
 Extra surface area must be added to reduce the effects of this atmospheric phenomenon.
 Likewise, the vaporizers need to be switched much more often to prevent the formation of very dense ice that will not defrost during off periods if levels get too substantial.
-Often vaporizers must be sized based on two to three day ratings, but switched every two to six hours to prevent ice buildup.
+Vaporizers must often be sized based on two to three day ratings, but switched every two to six hours to prevent ice buildup.